natyanih/Backbone-Test/README.md

-#backbone js test
+#Backbone js test
 * listing of Contacts - done
 * adding contact - done
+* edit contact
+* delete contact

+- used the provided server.js file.... app.js (with functions for adding / listing contacts)  in nodeapp folder no longer used.
-* working on edit and delete
+- learned some tips from Ms. Anub for edit and delete